 Yes.
 Sous vide method works well with frozen scallops too, and it’s super convenient.

-To sous vide frozen scallops, follow the same instructions as cooking the fresh scallops, and add extra 15 minutes of cooking time in the sous vide cooker.
+To sous vide frozen scallops, follow the same instructions as cooking the fresh scallops, and add an extra 15 minutes of cooking time.

 - 1 pound scallops 10-12 large sea scallops (454 grams)